Rand404/solid-octo-eureka/Constitution.md

 ## Article 9 - Ratification, Repeal, and Amendments

-**I**.This document is ratified by a 2/3 majority of the delegates voting, including consent from the current Speaker.\
+**I**.This document is ratified by an 80% majority of the delegates voting, including consent from the current Speaker.\
 **II**.
 Upon ratification all previous constitutional documents shall be repealed and rendered void.\
 **III**.
 The lawcode of the Confederacy shall be preserved if possible, but this document is to be held supreme and conflicting laws shall be repealed and rendered void.\
 **IV**.This document may be amended via an amendment gaining more than an 80% endorsement rating from Parliament, referenda, or ruling from the Supreme Court.\